-For more detailed information on graduate student assistantship requirements, check the Graduate Catalog or directly contact your department head, chair of the intercollegiate faculty, or your graduate advisor.
-Visit the Jobs for Aggies website to learn more about assistantships and general student employment opportunities.
+For more detailed information on graduate student assistantship requirements, check the Graduate Catalog or a student can directly contact their department head, chair of the intercollegiate faculty, or their graduate academic advisor.
+Visit the Jobs for Aggies (jobsforaggies.tamu.edu) website to learn more about assistantships and general student employment opportunities.

-Guidelines for Graduate Assistantships in SPH
+Guidelines for Graduate Assistantships in the School of Public Health

 The School of Public Health has a long tradition of supporting graduate students, with a particular emphasis on doctoral students during their studies.
 The department provides abundant opportunities for graduate students to advance skills in teaching, research, and service to fully prepare our students for a successful academic career in higher education and other educational research environments.
 SPH emphasizes mentorship and growth in teaching, grant writing, and research for all our graduate students, and GA positions are provided that enhance a well-rounded graduate experience.
 While many Graduate Assistantships and Scholarships are available for masters and doctoral program students, there are limits to funding that vary from year to year.
 While SPH cannot guarantee GA positions or all students every semester, the department will make every effort to equitably distribute access to the various funding sources for all students.